 Adolescents should be encouraged to consult with parents about decisions.

-Confidentiality should only be violated if what the adolescent has revealed suggests there is a strong likelihood of serious harm to him or her, that the harm will most likely be prevented by breaking confidence, that all alternatives have been exhausted, that the adolescent has been given the opportunity to make the revelation him or herself and that the adolescent has been notified of your intention to break confidentiality.
+Confidentiality should only be violated if what the adolescent has revealed suggests there is a strong likelihood of serious harm to them; that the harm will most likely be prevented by breaking confidence; that all alternatives have been exhausted; that they have been given the opportunity to make the revelation themselves; and that they have been notified of your intention to break confidentiality.
 This is more easily justified if there is some evidence of limited autonomy on the part of the adolescent.